A Look at How the Williams Settlement Affects Print and Digital Instructional Materials

 At Hayes, we understand how education laws affect your inventory management strategies.
-The Williams Settlement, a law passed in California back in 2004 helped to change the game for students and school districts, enabling more students to get access to textbooks.
-Below, we review how the settlement applies to your inventory management strategies and what you need to know about meeting the requirements.
+The Williams Settlement, a law passed in California back in 2004 helped to change the game for students and school districts, enabling more students to have access to textbooks.
+Below, we review how the settlement applies to your inventory management strategies for print and digital instructional materials and what you need to know about meeting the requirements.

 How did the Williams Settlement come about?

 On May 17th, 2000, the ACLU, Public Advocates, Mexican American Legal Defense and Education Fund (MALDEF) and other civil rights organizations filed a class-action lawsuit on behalf of public schoolchildren against the State of California.
 The organizations claimed the State and its agencies had denied thousands of California children their fundamental right to education under the California Constitution by failing to give them the basic tools necessary for that education.
+Those tools included equal access to sufficient textbooks, decent school facilities, and qualified teachers.
 The case was named Williams v.
 The State of California.

 What did the legislative proposals in the Williams Settlement cover?